Kingxukai/linux/Documentation/admin-guide/media/imx7.rst

 i.MX6ULL-EVK with OV5640
 ------------------------

-On this platform a parallel OV5640 sensor is connected to the CSI port.
+On this platform a parallel OV5640 sensor is connected to the woke CSI port.
 The following example configures a video capture pipeline with an output of 640x480 and UYVY8_2X8 format: